 Square Root calculation methods | square root formulas

-a) Square Root of a any number by the long division method.
-(It is general method for square root calculation).
+a) Square Root of any number by the long division method.
+(It is a general method for square root calculation).

 b) Square Root of a Perfect Square by using the Prime Factorization Method.

-d) Approximate Square Root of any number which is not a Perfect square.
+d) Approximate Square Root of any number which is not a perfect square.

-Here explain with example in step by step.
+Here explain with examples step by step.

-Step 1 : The given number to be group the digits in pairs, and the remaining digit (if any) is called a period.
+Step 1: The given number to be group the digits in pairs, and the remaining digit (if any) is called a period.

-Here our given number 650.
-So it is group as 6 – 50
+Here is our given number 650.
+So it is grouped as 6 – 50

 Step 2 : Find the largest number whose square is equal to or just less than the first period or pair.
 Here Square the 2, giving 4, and Square the 3, giving 9.
 So write 4 that underneath the 6.
 Take the number ‘ 2 ” as the divisor and also as the quotient.

-Step 3 : Now take Subtract the product of the divisor and the quotient (i.e 2 x 2 = 4) from the first period or pair ( i.e 4).
+Step 3 : Now take Subtract the product of the divisor and the quotient (i.e. 2 x 2 = 4) from the first period or pair ( i.e 4).
 Bring down the next pair of digits and this becomes the new dividend.

 Step 4: Now, the new divisor is obtained by taking two times the quotient.
-Here quotient is 2 so new divisor 2 x 2 = 4 and the new dividend is 250.
+Here quotient is 2 so the new divisor 2 x 2 = 4 and the new dividend is 250.

 Here check one by one digit i.e 41 x 1 = 41 , 42 x 2 = 84, 43 x 3 = 129, 44 x 4 = 176, 45 x 5 = 225, 46 x 6 = 275 .
 So take the single digit is 5.

 Step 6 : Subtract and bring down the next pair of digits to dividend.
-So here not having the pairs so put the decimal in quotient place and drop down digits 00.
+So here not having the pairs so put the decimal in the quotient place and drop down digits 00.
 The new divisor is obtained by taking two times the quotient.
-Here quotient is 25 so new divisor 2 x 25= 50 and the new dividend is 2500.
+Here quotient is 25 so the new divisor 2 x 25= 50 and the new dividend is 2500.

 Now Repeat steps (4), (5)and (6) till all the periods have been taken up.
 Finally the quotient so obtained is the required square root of the given number.